 Once they are fully cooked, transfer them to a cutting board and repeat with any remaining chicken breasts.
 Allow the chicken to rest for at least 5 minutes before chopping.
 Keep the chopped chicken warm under foil.

-Meanwhile, to the same skillet, increase the temp to high and then drop in the peppers and onions with a few pinches of kosher salt.
-Toss them around to coat in any remaining oil and then let them just sit there undisturbed so they can develop a good char.
-Then stir occasionally so they cook evenly.
+Stir occasionally so they cook evenly.
 I like mine to be soft yet still a bit firm.
-Pat likes them melt-in-your-mouth.
+Pat likes them melt-in-your-mouth soft.
 So with that said, remove the peppers and onions to serving bowl when they’re the way you like them.

 Now if only I had made these chips.